About the Found

 The Foundation's mission is to carry on Henrik Lyding's professional and artistic legacy.
 The aim is to strengthen Danish performing arts and at the same time contribute to the lasting development of the cultural heritage of Henrik Lyding.

-The foundation supports both individual artists and innovative theatre and dance productions.
-Through grants and production support, opportunities are created for contemplation, artistic development and the realization of new works that hold the potential to elevate Danish performing arts.
+The fund supports both individual artists and innovative theatre and dance productions.
+Through awards and production grants, it enables artistic immersion, development, and the realization of new works with the potential to advance Danish performing arts.

 The Foundation's ambition is to help the type of performing arts that combine artistic courage with strong craftsmanship, which can contribute significantly to Danish performing arts.